jasonlin316/ARGO/README.md

    conda install -c conda-forge ogb conda install -c conda-forge scikit-optimize
    ```
-Note: there exist a bug in the older version of the Scikit-Optimization library.
+>  Note: there exist a bug in the older version (before v0.9.0) of the Scikit-Optimization library.
 To fix the bug, find the "transformer.py" which should be located in
    ```~/anaconda3/envs/py38/lib/python3.8/site-packages/skopt/space/transformers.py```
 Once open the file, replace all ```np.int_``` with ```int```.